Living in an apartment or dorm can pose some interesting issues for those wanting houseplants to bring a little nature indoors.

 One note – The Peace lily, Pothos or Philodendron, ZZ plant and the Aglaonema all come from the Araceae family.

-Sorry that was six, not five choices in our picks for – best plants for an apartment.
+Sorry that was seven, not five choices in our picks for – best plants for an apartment.
 Now that you know which plants to look for – go get’em!